 What to do in Baku

-President Aliyev’s Baku has a museum on offer in the form of a rolled up carpet, the second largest flag pole in the world, a cultural centre in an undefined form of waves, flame towers and enough billboards with his own picture.
-In addition, Baku just hosted the Islamic games of solidarity and the formula 1 races.
-There is no shortage of things to do in Baku if you love futuristic architecture.
+Among the things to do in Baku, President Aliyev has a museum on offer in the form of a rolled up carpet, the second largest flag pole in the world, a cultural centre in an undefined form of waves, flame towers and enough billboards with his own picture.
+In addition, Baku just hosted the Islamic games of solidarity and the yearly formula 1 races.
+As you can read there is no shortage of things to do in Baku if you love futuristic or eccentric architecture.

 There is also no shortage of things to do in Baku if you love history.
 While Astana was built out of nowhere in the past 20 years, Baku actually has a very long and interesting history as a major city on the Silk Road.